geopm/geopm/service/docs/source/runtime.rst

 The system administrator selects the agent based on the site requirements.
-If the site requires that the average CPU power draw per compute node remains under a cap across the system, then they would choose the power_balancer agent (see geopm_agent_power_balancer(7)).
-If the site would like to restrict applications to run below a particular CPU frequency unless they are executing a high priority optimized subroutine that has been granted permission by the site administration to run at an elevated CPU frequency, they would choose the frequency_map agent (see geopm_agent_frequency_map(7)).
-There is also the option for a site specific custom agent plugin to be deployed.
-In all of these use cases, calling geopm_agent_enforce_policy() prior to releasing compute node resources to the end user will enforce static limits to power or CPU frequency, and these will impact all user applications.
-In order to leverage the dynamic runtime features of GEOPM, the user must opt-in by launching their MPI application with the :doc:`geopmlaunch(1)
-<geopmlaunch.1>` command line tool.
+If the site requires that the average CPU power draw per compute node remains under a cap across the system, then they would choose the :doc:`power_balancer agent <geopm_agent_power_balancer.7>`.
+If the site would like to restrict applications to run below a particular CPU frequency unless they are executing a high priority optimized subroutine that has been granted permission by the site administration to run at an elevated CPU frequency, they would choose the :doc:`frequency_map agent
+<geopm_agent_frequency_map.7>`.
+There is also the option for a site-specific
+custom agent plugin to be deployed.
+In all of these use cases, calling ``geopm_agent_enforce_policy()`` prior to releasing compute node resources to the end user will enforce static limits to power or CPU frequency, and these will impact all user applications.
+In order to leverage the dynamic runtime features of GEOPM, the user must opt-in by launching their MPI application with the :doc:`geopmlaunch(1) <geopmlaunch.1>` command line tool.

 The following example shows how a system administrator would configure a system to use the power_balancer agent.
-This use case will enforce a static power limit for applications which do not use geopmlaunch(), and will optimize power limits to balance performance when geopmlaunch() is used.
-First, the system administrator creates the following JSON object in the boot image of the compute node in the path "/etc/geopm/environment-override.json":
+This use case will enforce a static power limit for applications which do not use geopmlaunch, and will optimize power limits to balance performance when geopmlaunch is used.
+First, the system administrator creates the following JSON object in the boot image of the compute node in the path ``/etc/geopm/environment-override.json``:

 .. code-block:: json